SPANDigital/presidium-template-design/content/_reference/design-system-versioning.md

 The industry best practice is to use the major, minor, patch [standard semantic versioning model](https://semver.org/) that is standard for software applications.

-Versioning can be done by library (for example, ), by component (for example, )

 Versioning should also include conventions around deprecating parts of the design system.